 Being tired, having a grip or seeing badly on a migraine night has nothing to do with a lasting condition that structures a whole life.
 It's true that a site with good contrasts also helps people who read in the sun, and it's just as true that subtitled videos are useful in a noisy train, but let's make no mistake: accessibility is first and foremost designed for those whose ability to use digital technology depends entirely on it.
 For people with disabilities, this is not a secondary benefit, it's a primary need.

 Digital accessibility primarily concerns people with disabilities, even if it benefits everyone.
-Disability stems from the obstacles we create, not from people.
+Digital access is a right, not a privilege.
+Disability stems from the obstacles that are created, not from the people.
 There are many different situations and many different needs: there is no single solution.
-Inaccessibility is often the result of blind spots in our design habits.
+Inaccessibility is often the result of blind spots in design habits.
 The aim is not to add a «special» layer, but to remove the barriers that exclude.